obviouslynotraffa/Cybersecurity/5_pwn/3_plt_&_got/2_NO_PIE_GOT/README.md

 # NO PIE GOT

 ### 📄 Description
-Ff you mess some bytes around, you might print the flag (●'◡'●).
+If you mess some bytes around, you might print the flag (●'◡'●).

 ### ⚙ How to run it
 ```bash